open-telemetry/opentelemetry-java/extensions/jmx_metrics/README.md

 [javadoc-url]: https://www.javadoc.io/doc/io.opentelemetry/opentelemetry-contrib-runtime-metrics

 This utility provides an easy framework for gathering and reporting metrics based on queried MBeans from a JMX server.
-It loads a custom Groovy script establishes a helpful bound `otel` object with methods for obtaining MBeans and constructing synchronous OpenTelemetry instruments:
+It loads a custom Groovy script and establishes a helpful, bound `otel` object with methods for obtaining MBeans and constructing synchronous OpenTelemetry instruments:

 ### Usage